Monasteries in Bulgaria

 East of Sofia, beneath the sprawling Trakia Highway, and near the Verila railway junction lies the Lozen Monastery “St. Apostles Peter and Paul.”
 This sacred place, located in the lands of Dolni Lozen, has long been intertwined with the spiritual lives of the local Christians, just like its counterpart, the…

-Sokolsky Monastery: A Tapestry of History and Faith
+Sokolsky Monastery: Threads of Heritage and Holiness

 •